-The option can be selected and installed during the initial cluster installation (figure 3.23), replacing the default distribution OFED stack.
-The stack can alternatively be installed later on, after the cluster is installed.
+BCM vendor OFED packages can be selected and installed during the initial cluster installation (figure 3.23), replacing the default distribution OFED stack.
+The stack can also be installed later on, after the cluster is set up.

-If there is no OFED stack available for the kernel in use, then falling back to a supported kernel is recommended.
+If there is no prebuilt OFED kernel modules package available for the kernel in use, then using a supported kernel is recommended.